AKASHBKUMAR/AI_Lab_2023-24/Ex.No10 SimpleQueries.md

-# Ex.No: 10  Logic Programming –  Simple queries from facts and rules
+# Ex.No: 10  LOGIC PROGRAMMING –  SIMPLE QUERIES FROM FACTS AND RULES

 ### DATE:

 ### REGISTER NUMBER : 212221040011

 ### AIM:

     To write a prolog program to find the answer of query.

-###  Algorithm:
+###  ALGORITHM:

     Step 1: Start the program.